isomerpages/nlb-biblioasia/_online-exclusive/My Childhood Memories: A Slice of Kampong Life.md

 **A Kampong by the Sea**

-Before World War II, my great-grandfather left his home village in Jieyang, Guangdong, to seek a living in Nanyang (“South Seas”, 南洋; to refer to Southeast Asia by early Chinese migrants) when his sugar processing factory was destroyed by floods.
+Before World War II, my great-grandfather left his home village in Jieyang, Guangdong, to seek a living in Nanyang (“South Seas”, 南洋; often used to refer to Southeast Asia by early Chinese migrants) when his sugar processing factory was destroyed by floods.
 He first settled down in Thailand.
 Burdened with debt and the need to feed his family, he started selling _chendol_ (a Southeast Asian dessert).
-Shortly after, also before the war, he relocated to Kampong Wak Hassan, a Malay village in northern Singapore facing the Strait of Johor.
+Shortly after, also before the war, he relocated to Kampong Wak Hassan, a Malay village in northern Singapore facing the Straits of Johor.

 As most of the villagers were fishermen, my great-grandfather also became one and was joined by my grandfather.
 They worked hard to pay off the debts and saved enough to open a provision shop in the village.
 The shop and the adjoining house were fondly referred to by family as “Ah Gong’s house”.